AdobeDocs/adobeio-console/projects-template.md

 This guide outlines the steps necessary to create a project using a template.

-If you do not wish to use a template and would like to create a blank project, please follow the steps in the [blank project guide](blank-project.md).
+> **Note:** If you do not wish to use a template and would like to create an empty project, please follow the steps in the [empty project guide](projects-empty.md).

 ## Select organization